Man taken to hospital after stabbing in Felixstowe

 The incident happened in Runnacles Way, close to the Grange Farm Avenue junction, in the west of the town.

-The man, who police say is in his late teens, was taken to hospital for treatment to a stab wound under his shoulder.
-This morning, a police spokesman confirmed the man’s injuries are not life-threatening or life-changing.
+The man, whose age is unknown, was taken to hospital for treatment to a stab wound under his shoulder.
+The seriousness of the injuries remained unclear last night, but they were not thought to be life threatening.

 Officers cordoned off a large area surrounding the scene of the incident.

 The stabbing is the latest in a series of incidents to take place across the county in the past year.

 In ten weeks there were six different knife attacks across Suffolk.

 - 1 62-year-old arrested following incident in Ipswich town centre